SaraPetre/u08_caprover_gitlab/README.md

 - Username: your gitlab username
 - Password: your gitlab Token [From the previous step]
 - Domain: registry.gitlab.com
-- Image Prefix: again, your gitlab username !!!!I needed this to be blanc for it to work!
+- Image Prefix: again, your gitlab username !!!**I needed this to be blanc for it to work**!!!

 6. Disable Default Push
 Now that you added a registry, CapRover by default wants to push the built artifact to your registry.
 You do not need this for this project, and it might make your deployments to fail.
 So go ahead and disable Default Push
-!!!!
-I did not disable Default push and it worked!
+**!!!!
+I did not disable Default push and it worked!**

 7. Create a CapRover App
 On CapRover "Apps" and create an app:
--aras-gitlab-deploy (in my case.
+- aras-gitlab-deploy (in my case.
 You need to add the name that you set up in part 3.
 CAPROVER_APP value)

 8. Push to your repo
 From VSCode and terminal: